 Truth, understanding, repair, and relationship are four components of reparation that may be considered in any situation involving what appears to be an unrightable wrong.
 Drawing upon the reparations literature as well as literature on restorative justice, this course provides students with the knowledge and skills to articulate, discuss, and facilitate action about repairing injustice in a variety of settings.

 Tanya Denckla Cobb

 Community Food Systems (PLAC 5500-003) – Spring Semester

-Food system planning is an emerging and cutting edge field within planning that is commanding greater national attention every year.
+Food system planning is an emerging field within planning that is commanding greater national attention every year.
 The Department of Urban and Environmental Planning at the University of Virginia offers several courses on food system planning.
 Tanya Denckla Cobb and Timothy Beatley launched this area of study in Spring 2006 with a graduate course that is also open to upper level undergraduates.